shuyuan-liu/pic2lcd/README.md

+> This repo has been archived.
+There probably won't be any significant development in the future.

 # Pic2lcd

 Converts images to bitmap data that can be fed to monochrome OLED / LCD panels driven by SSD1306, SH1106, ST7920 and the like.
 See below for available configuration options.